hasura/graphql-engine/docs/graphql/manual/queries/pagination.rst

     }

 Here we are fetching authors where the value of ``id`` is greater than 5.
-This will always skip the previously fetched results which would have been ids 1 to 5, ensuring no duplicate results. ``id`` is acting as the cursor column here, unique and sequential.
-Similarly we can apply this for timestamps provided they are always unique, since they are already sequential.
+This will always skip the previously fetched results which would have been ids 1 to 5, ensuring no duplicate results.
+Column ``id`` is acting as the cursor here, unique and sequential.

 The choice of cursor columns depends on the order of the expected results. i.e. if the query has an ``order_by`` clause, the column(s) used in the ``order_by`` need to be used as the cursor.